relikd/lektor-recipes/README.md

 -------

 - Responsive design (desktop, mobile, print)
-- Mobile application (AppCache & app manifest)
+- Mobile Web-Application
-- Offline cache (local storage [150 recipes ~ 3mb])
 - Multi-language (DE & EN, more can be added)
-- Blazing fast (due to cache and minimal data usage)
+- Blazing fast due to minimal data usage
 - Indexed (group by time, ingredients, or tags)
+- PDF export (if LuaLaTex is installed)
 - ~~static search~~ (**not yet**, but coming soon…)